arquivei/events-sender/README.md

 ## Important

-- Configure your exporters in order to, if the first one fails, the second be called.
+- Pass your exporters in order to, if the first one fails, the second be called.
 - To call only one exporter configure only one of them.

 ## Run Tests

 `$ vendor/phpunit/phpunit/phpunit tests`

-## TODO
-- Create entities of configuration the sender